beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

 This is how our new button will look down below.
 This will easily takes us to our new GraphQL playground.
 ![Apollo-Screen](/_static/screens/guides/apollo-graphql/apollo-screen-2.jpg)

+Your new GraphQL playground is set up and connected to your data graph.
+Test out some new queries grow your database!

 ---

 ## Deploy your site